gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 ## Timeline

 Release is presently **under construction**.
-Goal is everything posted no later than October, 2023.
+Goal is everything posted this year.

 ## Features